The worst time of my life

 Finally, in September of 2010, I got a job.
 It wasn’t the best (honestly, it was horrible!), but at least I was working.
 Four months later, I got a better job as security manager of a business center, enough to start paying debts.

 On October 2010, I went to the Colombian equivalent of Comic-Con, using the Cyborg suit I built for the Instructables’ Dead Computer Contest.
-Thanks to this, a beautiful woman named Laura found me out of the crowd, because she loves robots.
-She became my biggest fan and the love of my life.
+Thanks to this, a beautiful woman found me out of the crowd, because she loves robots.
+She became my biggest fan and we shared a big love.
 I never thought I could find a love like that.
 She was the girlfriend I got thanks to Instructables!
 She was the inspiration of my “Cyborg Heart in a Can”.
 And I gave it to her.
-We started to think about marriage and even, kids!

 And then Instructables interviewed me as Featured Author.
 I would be the first Colombian to be a Featured Author!
 That was awesome!